 Starting Your Travel Fund

 The first step is to save some damn money.
-I’ve written a huge guide about how to start your travel fund that has all kinds of tips, advice, and strategies about building up your travel nest egg.
+I’ve written a huge guide about how to start your travel fund that has all kinds of tips, advice, and strategies for building up your travel nest egg.

 Getting to Europe